Geemjy/Geem_AA_etal_2024/README.md

 This repository contains the script and data file (in CSV) used by Geem et al. AA 2024.
 The repository contains:

-1) Observational measurements: the compiled observational data
-2) How to derive the polarimetric parameters
-3) How to derive the result in the coefficient correlation
-4) How to plot the figures 1, 2, 3, 4

 | Command | Description |
 | --- | --- |
 | README.md.    | This file|